- 1 Article Summary: Moving to Dubai from UK

 For UK nationals, relocating to Dubai offers unique advantages post-Brexit.
 The city’s strategic location, positioned between Europe, Asia and Africa, provides global connectivity for business and leisure.
 Combine that with zero personal income tax, strong property ownership rights for foreigners and a high standard of living, and it’s clear why moving to Dubai from UK is such an attractive proposition.

 However, the move requires careful relocation planning.
 The UAE’s immigration system is highly structured with visa categories varying depending on your goals — from employment visas to investor and residence-by-investment permits.
 Understanding these pathways is critical, especially if you are targeting long-term residency through real estate investment that qualifies for the Golden Visa.
+A structured plan using moving abroad from the UK guidance helps you manage exit logistics, tax and relocation steps in the right order.

 Why Dubai Appeals to UK Expats